olganosova/angular-cli/README.md

 to test dist:
 npm install http-server -g
-http-server ./dist //inside dist folder in browser http://127.0.0.1:8080
+http-server ./dist //outside of dist folder (int the folder tree or http-server inside dist folder in browser http://127.0.0.1:8080